January 12, 2021

 library, renaming it The Lillian Goldman Law Library.
 She was a fan of Yale Law because they were the first in the country to admit women.

 Inexplicably, control of the estate went to youngest daughter, Jane H. Goldman, 65, who became the owner of what is now a $6 billion real estate empire of nearly 400 buildings, made up of Solil Management Corporation, The Sol Goldman Company, and Sol Goldman Investments, LLC.
-A previous lawsuit against her detailed her personal wealth around $3 billion, held in a trio of trusts.
+A negligence lawsuit against her detailed her personal wealth around $3 billion, held in a trio of trusts.
 She oversees all daily operations of the multi-billion dollar real estate management companies as mentioned in the July 26, 2016 Forbes article: America’s Richest Real Estate Family Doesn’t Want You to Know Who They Are (C-1).
 As the 16th wealthiest family in America, it is now obvious the intent of their desired low profile: hiding the guilt and shame over the family’s decades of corruption, conspiracy and fraud.

 There are two personae of Jane Goldman.
 In New Haven, CT she and the rest of the Goldman family are viewed as saints for decades of multi-million dollar donations to Yale Law School, in addition to many other philanthropic achievements over the past 40+ years through the Sol Goldman Charitable Foundation and through what must be the goodness of her own heart.
 However; in Jane’s hometown of New York City, she and her clan are known to residents, tenants and employees as corrupt slumlords with a D- rating by the Better Business Bureau (C-13), intimidators and scammers.
 Any New Yorker over 50 knows who they really are.
-Like a Dr. Jekyll and Mrs. Hyde, Jane’s personal dichotomy is fascinating on a psychological level as on one hand she’s philanthropic setting up much-needed multi-million dollar legal assistance programs for women and children for the photo op, while in the same breathe she is ruthless, petty and crooked with tens of thousands of tenants for whom she is contractually obliged to provide.
+Like a Dr. Jekyll and Mrs. Hyde, Jane’s personal dichotomy is fascinating on a psychological level as on one hand she’s philanthropic, setting up much-needed multi-million dollar legal assistance programs for women and children, while in the same breathe she is ruthless, petty and crooked with tens of thousands of tenants for whom she is contractually obliged to provide.

 No doubt some type of mental illness plagues Jane and her family, as during the legal battle over Sol’s fortune, The Real Deal’s 2008 article quotes court records.
 “Daughter Jane told the court Lillian was ‘emotionally ill.’
 Daughter Diane said that Lillian had ‘psychiatric problems.’
 (Lillian reportedly said she saw a psychiatrist because ‘I had to learn how to live with that strange family.’)”
 (C-17) Since 1987, science has proven many types of mental illness are hereditary from mother and father.